lixingqiao01/flutter_demo/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+￿This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: